 - 1 Bayonet nut

 - 2 Nozzle tip

 - 3 Rubber seal

 - 4 Nozzle body

 - 5 O-seal

-- 4. Remove the bayonet nut by turning it 1⁄4 of a revolution counter clockwise.
-Be careful not to loose the rubber seal.

 - 5. Clean the nozzle with compressed air or a plastic brush.
 Never use a steel brush or steel pin, as this will damage the nozzle.

 - 6. Assemble the nozzle in the reverse order.
 Make sure that the nut has come to a full stop after tightened it 1⁄4 of a revolution clockwise.

+- 7. Set the selector switch to 0 and the safety switch to OFF

+- 8. Open the main valve.

-- 7. Place the spray bar to its initial position. - 8.
-Put back the removed lids. - 9.
-Set the safety switch to ON and the selector switch to AUTO
+- 9. Put back the removed lid.

+- 10. Set the safety switch to ON and the selector switch to AUTO (see also section 5.1)

-It is important that the bayonet nozzle nuts (see figure 7.1.1d) are reassembled correctly after cleaning of the nozzles.
+It is important that the bayonet nozzle nuts (see figure 7.1.1) are reassembled correctly after cleaning of the nozzles.
 If a nut loosens, the nozzle will fall out and the resulting water jet can destroy the filter cloth.